AndyFul/Hard_Configurator/Simple Windows Hardening/readme.md

 1. Run SWH - the restrictions are automatically configured.
 2. Log OFF the account or reboot is required, depending on what restrictions were applied before running SWH.
-3. If MS Office (or Adobe Acrobat Reader) is installed, then it is recommendable to make some additional hardening by using DocumentsAntiExploit tool.
+3. If MS Office (or Adobe Acrobat Reader) is installed, then it is recommended to make some additional hardening by using DocumentsAntiExploit tool.
 More info is included in the "DocumentsAntiExploit tool - Manual".

 Please keep updating your system/software.
-Use SWH on the default settings for some time, until you will be accustomed to it.
+Use SWH on the default settings for some time, until you are accustomed to it.
 Most users will probably not see any difference, but rarely a legal script or file with an unsafe extension will be blocked by SWH settings.
 You can use the blue buttons  View Blocked Events   and  Manage the Whitelist  to recognize and whitelist the blocked files.
 Please be careful, if you are not certain that the blocked file is safe, then wait one day or two before whitelisting it.